HwWobbe/DefinitiveData-DeltaAlerts/README.md

         - still apparently a valid assumption - but continuing to test the Hypothesis
 - .co: this really focuses much attention on the major item in a month
   - .re: try Tags as a WayTo focus across months.
-    - perhaps there is a type of TransClusion
+    - There is a type of TransClusion via PRs
       - check the wikiPages

 - PrTn happened at 30 which - needed as another test